Maritime Transport Act 1994

 You could also call this:

 When a rule is made under the Maritime Transport Act 1994, you need to know it must be signed by the Minister, Governor-General, or Director.
 The rule must also say what it is trying to achieve and who was consulted.
-The rule must clearly state what is required, except in some cases where the information is too big and is included by reference to section 452.
+It must clearly state what the rule requires, except in cases where the information is too big and is included by reference under section 452.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.